Did you know that hundreds of studies over the last twenty years support the idea that romantic love is an attachment bond?

 The lesson to be learned?

-Be careful about who you have repeated intimate contact with—you are likely to form an attachment to that person.
+Be careful about who you have repeated intimate contact with because you are likely to form an attachment to that person.
 And once an attachment is formed, it can be very difficult to break.

 So, going slow at the start of a relationship, especially when it comes to sex, is important.
 It is good to learn as much as you can about another person before you become heavily involved.
 Especially, if possible, learn about their attachment style.
 Listen to how they speak about past partners and family connections.
-Many relationship problems could be avoided, if people did not rush into forming an attachment with someone.
+Many relationship problems could be avoided, if people listened more to the other and did not rush into forming an attachment with someone.

 Take time to see if they are trustworthy.
-It takes time for someone’s consistent behaviour to prove that they have earned your trust.
+It takes months or sometimes longer for someone’s behaviour to prove that they have earned your trust.
 Do not give someone your trust before you have behavioural proof that they deserve it.
+They need to earn your trust, just as much as you need to earn theirs.

-If you’re interested in getting help in dealing with romantic attachment difficulties call 0421 961 687 or email me to schedule an appointment.
-International callers should call +61 2 8005 1742.
+If you’re interested in getting help in dealing with romantic attachment issues call 0421 961 687 or email me to schedule an appointment.
+International callers should call +61 421 961 687.

 You deserve the best trained relationship coaches if you’re planning to invest time and money in your relationship.
 If you’re not ready to book an appointment, call us on 0421 961 687 to book a FREE 15 minute phone consultation to discuss how we may be able to assist you.